ERMETE-Lab/ROSE-ROM4FOAM/docs/Tutorials/BuoyantCavity/perform_offline.md

 ```bash
 ScalarPBDW_Offline
 ```
-The solver creates a folder, named `PBDW_T_WeakGreedy_s_0.0004` (in this case) containing the PBDW basis function and basis sensors, in addiction to some text files with the train error, the modal coefficients.
+The solver creates a folder, named `PBDW_T_WeakGreedy_s_0.0004` (in this case) containing the PBDW basis function and basis sensors, in addiction to some text files with the train error, the modal coefficients, output of the sensor placement algorithms.
 For further details, see the specific `README.md` file for this solver.
 For the pressure $p$ it is sufficient to write *p* instead of *T* in the dict.